adityaketkar/circle-packing-personal-homepage/README.md

 **Note** : Change the ```BackgroundURL``` value in ```mycontent.json``` to add a custom background (use imgur to host the background image).
 Leave it to ```""``` to use the default circle-packing background.
 Explaination on this can be found [here](https://github.com/adityaketkar/circle-packing-personal-homepage/wiki/Guidelines-for-editing-mycontent.json)

+### Possible Errors during Deploying
+* Your JSON syntax for `mycontent.json` might be faulty.
+Validate it using [this](https://jsonlint.com/) tool (Simply copy-paste the contents of `mycontent.json` on the website).

+If you're stuck at some point, feel free to raise an issue or reach out to me over any channel.

 ## For Developers
 If you want to contribute to the project or just compile it locally in development mode, follow these steps :